18 Sights in Syracuse, Italy (with Map and Images)

 Show sight on map

-Stentinello is a Neolithic village located in the plain of Targia, near the northern entrance to Syracuse, an eponymous site of the Stentinello culture dating back to the fifth millennium BC, contemporary with the Castellaro Vecchio culture of the Aeolian Islands and the Ghar Dalam culture of Malta.
+Stentinello is a Neolithic village located in the Targia plain, near the northern entrance of Syracuse, an eponymous site of the Stentinello culture dating back to the fifth millennium BC, contemporary with the Castellaro Vecchio culture of the Aeolian Islands and the Ghar Dalam culture of Malta.
 A variant of it is the Kronio culture of western Sicily.

 Wikipedia: Stentinello (IT)